bu-ist/coding-standards/CONTRIBUTING.md

 1. Ensure your local checkout of the repository is up to date.
 1. Check out the `master` branch.
 1. Create a new branch for your work.
-1. Make necessary code changes and commit.
+1. Make the necessary code changes and commit.
-1. Because a hot fix is deployed to production, version numbers should also be incremented.
-1. Update the `CHANGELOG.md` to reflect the new version being released, and list the changes being made.
-1. Perform any necessary build tasks through Grunt.
 1. Submit a pull request to merge your branch into `master`.
+1. Since this code will be deployed to production, the release steps listed above should be followed.
 1. Because this code will bypass `develop`, it is important to get at least one code review from another team member.
 1. After your pull request receives approval, merge your code into `master` and ensure the merge went smoothly.
+1. Delete your branch.
-1. After verifying your merge, tag the master branch with the version number released.
+1. After verifying your merge and deleting your branch, [create a release against master in GitHub](https://help.github.com/articles/creating-releases/) for the repository.
+Release names should match the version released.
+Ex.
-1. Because this pull request went directly into `master`, we need to open a second pull request into `develop`.
-Follow the [instructions above for develop pull requests](#develop-pull-request-process).
-Unless there are merge conflicts, you don't need to get this pull request peer reviewed because it was already reviewed when being merged into `master`.
+ `1.5.1`, or `1.6`.
+1. Create a pull request to merge `master` into `develop` to sync the latest release into `develop` for future development.
+Approval is not necessary on this pull request.